 How Long Should You Exercise for Each Day?

-As a bariatric surgery patient, your surgeon may recommend that you strive for fifteen to thirty minutes per day of light to medium intensity exercise.
+As a bariatric surgery patient, your surgeon may recommend that you strive for fifteen to thirty minutes per day of light to medium-intensity exercise.
 The more you heal, the longer you should try to exercise.
-You can make exercise more interesting by switching up your routine every now and then.
-Hire a trainer, join a fitness class, or watch YouTube videos for inspiration in how to move your body in new and interesting ways.
+You can make exercise more interesting by switching up your routine now and then.
+Hire a trainer, join a fitness class, or watch YouTube videos for inspiration to move your body in new and interesting ways.

 Don’t Forget Warmups, Cooldowns, and Stretching

-During your warmups and cooldowns, focus on slow movements and stretches to improve flexibility.
-Each warmup and cooldown session should last at least five minutes and at most ten minutes.
+During warmups and cooldowns, focus on slow movements and stretches to improve flexibility.
+Each warmup and cooldown session should last at least five minutes and, at most, ten minutes.

-For warmups, jumping jacks will work, followed by toe bends, arm stretches, and side to side twists.
-Cooldowns can consist of slow walking or jogging in place, or any movements that help your heartbeat slow to a considerable degree.
-Over time, you will find yourself becoming more agile, allowing you to do more exercises for longer periods of time.
+For warmups, jumping jacks will work, followed by toe bends, arm stretches, and side-to-side twists.
+Cooldowns can consist of slow walking or jogging in place or any movements that help your heartbeat slow to a considerable degree.
+Over time, you will become more agile, allowing you to do more exercises for longer periods.

 Schedule a Consultation with a Bariatric Surgeon

-If you have yet to undergo surgery, and all this talk about exercise following your procedure has you feeling nervous, the important thing is to keep an open mind.
+If you have yet to undergo surgery, and all this talk about exercise following your procedure makes you nervous, the important thing is to keep an open mind.
 Scheduling a consultation with a bariatric surgeon can first determine if you are a good candidate for surgery.
 You can also learn which surgery might be right for you.
-Your surgeon can answer your questions and alleviate your concerns, particularly when it pertains to exercising after your procedure.
+Your surgeon can answer your questions and alleviate your concerns, particularly regarding exercising after your procedure.

 You’ll learn more about the timeline for weight loss and what to expect in the weeks and months following surgery.
 Your surgeon will also advise you to visit with a dietician and exercise physiologist.
-These meetings can give you more ideas for working out and help you better visualize how you’ll thrive after surgery as the weight continues to melt away.
+These meetings can give you more ideas for working out and help you better visualize how you’ll thrive after surgery as the weight melts.

-Get started now by contacting Healthy Life Bariatrics, the home of world-renowned bariatric surgeon Dr. Babak Moeinolmolki.
-Located in Los Angeles, California, Dr. Moeinolmolki and his professional staff can help you achieve your health and body shape goals.
-Call (310)694-4486.
+Start by contacting Healthy Life Bariatrics, the home of world-renowned bariatric surgeon Dr. Babak Moeinolmolki.
+Dr. Moeinolmolki and his professional staff in Los Angeles, California, can help you achieve your health and body shape goals.
+Call (310)807-1735.